 Code Playback is built into Codio’s integrated development environment (IDE).
 This feature is available to all teachers and is extremely easy to use.
 With a few clicks, teachers can access all of the files that students produce in Codio while learning how to write code.

 Now, when teachers want to see how a particular code file was built, they can simply select Tools → Code Playback and Codio will open the history of the in-focus code file.
 For a multi-file project, click on the folder icon to pull up the history of other project files too.

 The Play button will show a series of snapshots of the student’s work from start to finish.
 A green highlight shows the student’s creation of new codes while a red highlight with strikethrough shows deletions of the student’s work.
-Teachers can pause the Code Playback and use the Next change or Previous change buttons to move individual snapshots forward or backward.
+Teachers can pause the Code Playback tool and use the Next change or Previous change buttons to move individual snapshots forward or backward.

 You can also click to focus the playback bar and use the arrow keys to navigate the snapshots.
 Alternatively, clicking and dragging the playback slider will accomplish the same tasks.
 Teachers can also use Code Playback on content collaboration—it’s available on projects as well as assignments.

 This workflow, for example, can illuminate if students are building their code and then modularizing it, or starting from a framework of modularity.
 Additionally, teachers can see red highlights with strikethroughs to indicate deletion.
 This means teachers can see if students fall back on tinkering instead of thoughtful debugging.

 Since Code Playback also captures the work that students delete, it can be a powerful indicator of areas where students encounter the most trouble.
 The red highlights and strikethroughs show ideas that the students have removed from their work.
 For example, areas with heavy deletions can indicate that students are struggling to select appropriate concepts to apply in the given context or show ineffective debugging practices such as deleting sections with bugs and re-writing.